TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 (e.g. that the path should be :file:`Resources/Private/Templates/Page/`) and the development will be smooth, easy and straight forward.
-In addition, if another web developer (e.g. one of your colleagues) looks at your sitepackage extension, he/she knows the locations and naming of files.
+In addition, if another web developer (e.g. one of your colleagues) looks at your sitepackage extension, they know the locations and naming of files.
 This reduces development time significantly, e.g. if an issue needs to be investigated or a change should be implemented.